Coconut Bon Bons #2

-These Coconut Bon Bons are a great treat to make for Easter or Christmas.
-They have rich & chewy super moist centers made of butter, coconut, and condensed milk, and they get dipped in dark chocolate or your preference of chocolate.
-They are super yummy!!
+These Coconut Bon Bons are a great treat to make for any holiday.
+They have sweet, chewy, super moist centers made of butter, coconut, and condensed milk, and they get dipped in dark chocolate.
+You won’t be able to stop eating these delectable little gems!

 I originally posted this recipe for Coconut Bon Bons three years ago, and they’re always such a hit with my family and friends during the holidays, that I felt the need to repost them.
 These are super easy to make and you can make them in advance, so you have more time to make all those other holiday treats.